surifirstpin/biplus_documentation/docs/README.md

-# multilevel accessibility
+# multi device accessibility
-You have the flexibility of getting connected to business intelligence from Desktop,tablet and mobile device where ever you are.
+You have the flexibility of getting connected to business intelligence from Desktop,tablet and mobile devices where ever you are.

 # dialects